mvakili/all-sorts/README.md

-# Java implementation of common used sort functions
+# Java implementation of commonly used sort functions

 This is the visual implementation of sorting algorithms. this code covers the following algorithms: